 - Collecting, analyzing, and publishing performance data means teams will have the information they need to make good decisions.
 It also allows interested parties to see and understand a team’s work.

-- Quarterly PM workshops create the time, space, intention, and process needed for this work.
-Facilitated discussions help teams develop strategies for improvement, identify QI opportunities, and discover areas of collaboration.
+- Quarterly PM workshops create the time, space, and process needed for this work.
+Facilitated intra- and inter-team discussions help teams develop strategies for improvement, identify QI opportunities, and discover areas of collaboration.

 Performance measures, organized by strategic focus area then division, bureau or office, are available on the department's performance measures webpage.